 - 1. Set up the Configreader() class and read the values provided by ConfigurationDefaults.py or by custom configuration files. - 2.
 Instantiate a Downloader class object and downloads either the current, time specified or run number zipped geometry to a temporary cache location. - 3.
 The zip file is then unzipped in this location. - 4.
+The Location Fit is called which extracts the expected positions of the detector elements, the measured position of the survey points, and the anticipated positions of the survey points with respect to the detector center from the GDML files.
+The fit completes a fit with a chi-square statistic to match the position of the survey nest in the detector coordinate system to its position in the hall coordinate system using a change in the position and the rotation of the detector.
+The result is written to the GDML file.
+If the detector description is present in the download from CDB, that detector file name is also written to the main GDML file in place of the place-holder element. - 5.
 The Formatter class is called which formats the GDML files.
 The formatting alters the schema location of these files and points them to the correct local locations of the Materials GDML file.
-This formatting leaves the original GDMLs in the temporary cache and places the new formatted files in the download directory specified by the configuration file. - 5.
+This formatting leaves the original GDMLs in the temporary cache and places the new formatted files in the download directory specified by the configuration file. - 6.
 GDMLtoMAUS is then called with the location of the new formatted files as its argument.
 This class converts the CAD GDMLs to the MICE Module text files using the XSLT stylesheets previously described and the Detector GDMLs to MICE modules using a python driven routine.

-Note that this step is used even when the geometry is designed for use with the GDMLParser. - Optional If specified in the configuration file the temporary cache location is removed along with the zip file and unzipped files. - Get Geometry IDs 1.
+Optional If specified in the configuration file the temporary cache location is removed along with the zip file and unzipped files.

+- Get Geometry IDs 1.
 Set up the Configuration() class and read the values provided by ConfigurationDefaults.py or by custom configuration files.
-This file takes start and stop time arguments to specify a period to search the CDB.

-- 2. A CDB class object is then instantiated with the server specified in the configuration file. - 3.
+This file takes start and stop time arguments to specify a period to search the CDB. - 2.
+A CDB class object is then instantiated with the server specified in the configuration file. - 3.
 The get ids method from the CDB class is called and the python dict which is downloaded is formatted and either printed to screen or to file as specified in the configuration file.

-Two other python files are also present in the utilities directory; process_geometry.py which fits, formats, and processes the GDML files assuming the download is complete, and download_fit_geometry.py which downloads, formats, and processes the GDML files while applying the location fit- the GDML files generated for Step IV running will have the fit applied prior to upload.
+Two other python files are also present in the utilities directory; process_geometry.py which fits, formats, and processes the GDML files assuming the download is complete, and download_geometry.py which downloads, formats, and processes the GDML files without applying the location fit-legacy MICE module files will be used in the simulation rather than the downloaded detector geometry files because the Location fit makes this replacement.
 To use these files the user must use the arguments in the "ConfigurationDefaults.py" file.
 The arguments relating to these executables are as follows.